Submissions

 The ethics statement must be declared under the first subheading of the Materials and Methods section.
 Any manuscript submitted without a suitable ethics statement will not be considered until an appropriate and explicit statement is presented.

 STUDIES INVOLVING HUMAN PARTICIPANTS.
-The authors should confirm that the research was conducted per the principles embodied in the Declaration of Helsinki and by local statutory requirements.
+The authors should confirm that the research was conducted per the principles of the Declaration of Helsinki and by local statutory requirements.
 Authors must present an Institutional Review Board (IRB) statement.
 Authors must identify the committee approving the experiments and include with their submission a statement confirming that Informed Consent was obtained from all subjects.

 Formatting